-QUARTERLY REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SRC RULE 17(2)(b) THEREUNDER or the quarterly period ended 30 September 2023 S SEC Identification No. 1746 В BIR Tax Identification No. 000-126-853-000 Exact name of registrant as specified n its charter STI EDUCATION SYSTEMS HOLDINGS, INC. J Province, Country or other lurisdiction of incorporation or organization Philippines Ì SEC Use Only) ndustry Classification Code A Address of Philippine Office 7/F STI Holdings Center 6764 Ayala Avenue Makati City, 1226 Registrant's Telephone No. ncluding Area Code (632) 8844-9553 Former name, former address, former Fiscal year, if changed since last report S Securities Registered pursuant to Section s 4 and 8 of the RSA. Т Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding ( COMMON SHARES - 9,904,806,924 - IS SUED AND OUTSTANDING 9,904,806,924 - LISTED SHARES
+QUARTERLY REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SRC RULE 17(2)(b) THEREUNDER

+For the quarterly period ended 31 March 2024 SEC Identification No. 1746 BIR Tax Identification No. 000-126-853-000 Exact name of registrant as specified in its charter STI EDUCATION SYSTEMS HOLDINGS, INC. Province, Country or other Jurisdiction of incorporation or organization Philippines (SEC Use Only) Industry Classification Code Address of Philippine Office 7/F STI Holdings Center 6764 Ayala Avenue Makati City, 1226 Registrant's Telephone No. including Area Code (632) 8844-9553 Former name, former address, former Fiscal year, if changed since last report Securities Registered pursuant to Sections 4 and 8 of the RSA.
+Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding COMMON SHARES - 9,904,806,924 - ISSUED AND OUTSTANDING 9,904,806,924 - LISTED SHARES